-In May, former Shanghai employment partner Lesli Ligorner left the firm with four additional Simmons & Simmons lawyers to launch a local office for Morgan, Lewis & Bockius.
+Earlier this year, former Shanghai employment partner Lesli Ligorner left the firm with four additional Simmons & Simmons lawyers to launch a local office for Morgan, Lewis & Bockius.
 Fiona Loughrey, a Hong Kong-based Asia head of employment at Simmons & Simmons, said that Durham’s hire is part of an ongoing expansion of her firm’s employment practice.
 At least four more labor lawyers are expected to join Simmons & Simmons in Asia between now and year’s end, she said.

 Simmons & Simmons recently saw the former head of its China practice, Davis Wang, leave the firm’s Beijing office to start his own corporate advisory shop.
 But Simmons & Simmons also hired Hogan Lovells corporate partner Michael Chin in Shanghai for its office in Hong Kong.